zyradyl-moe/archive.zyradyl.moe/about/index.md

 **SAN:** 02

 ## Blurb ##
-Hi my name is Natalie and I'm a 26 year old Pharmacy student based out of Michigan.
-When I'm not reading up on the latest and greatest pharmaceuticals I like to take things apart.
+Hi my name is Natalie and I’m a 26 year old Pharmacy student based out of Michigan.
+When I’m not reading up on the latest and greatest pharmaceuticals I like to take things apart.
 Anything.
 A car, a computer, dumping compiled code into object code to see how it works.
-Running network scans on my ISP to try and figure out why PMTUD on IPv6 is broken and I have to manually set an MTU of 1280 on my router...
-If you can think of something, I've probably done it.
+Running network scans on my ISP to try and figure out why PMTUD on IPv6 is broken and I have to manually set an MTU of 1280 on my router… If you can think of something, I’ve probably done it.

 Right now I am especially interested in embedded systems and networking, which